Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Important Heads Analysis

+In \Cref{fig:prompt_vs_response_analysis}, we analyzed whether the top tokens, as ranked by sink scores, originated from the prompt or the response.
+Here, we extend this analysis to examine their semantics.
+As shown in \Cref{fig:token_semantics}, we identified the three most frequent top-ranked sink tokens in both the prompt (P) and response (R) segments across the two selected datasets and three LLMs.
+These tokens are grouped by their hallucination label (0 = no hallucination, 1 = hallucination), with counts reflecting their total occurrences.
+A consistent pattern emerges: regardless of their origin, top sinks are predominantly special tokens (e.g., \texttt{<bos>}), whitespace (\texttt{<space>}), punctuation, and simple answer-format markers, rather than meaningful content words.

-\section{Important heads analysis}
+\section{Important Heads Analysis}

-To identify which attention heads are most predictive of hallucination, we employ $\ell_1$-regularized logistic regression on our sink score features.
-We fit an $\ell_1$-regularized logistic regression model.
+To identify which attention heads are most predictive of hallucination, we fit an $\ell_1$-regularized logistic regression model on our sink score features.
 The $\ell_1$ penalty induces sparsity, setting most coefficients $\beta_i$ to exactly zero, thereby performing implicit feature selection.
 We set $C=0.75$ based on 5-fold cross-validated ROC-AUC, balancing model sparsity with predictive performance.

-\paragraph{Important Head Selection.} We identify important heads by examining the non-zero coefficients after $\ell_1$ regularization.
+\paragraph{Important Head Selection.} We identify important heads by examining the non-zero coefficients after training logistic regression with $\ell_1$ regularization.
 For coefficient $\beta_{l,h,k}$ corresponding to layer $l$, head $h$, and top-$k$ position $k$, we compute the odds ratio $\exp(\beta_{l,h,k})$.
 Features with $|\exp(\beta_{l,h,k}) - 1| > \epsilon$ (where $\epsilon = 10^{-6}$) are retained as important predictors: positive coefficients indicate that higher sink scores increase hallucination probability, while negative coefficients indicate the opposite.

+\paragraph{Layer-wise Importance Aggregation.} To visualize the importance distribution across model depth, we aggregate the absolute coefficient magnitudes by layer:

+In our visualizations, we normalize layer indices to relative depth $\delta_l = l / L$ to enable comparison across models with different numbers of layers.
+The relative depths are discretized into bins of width $0.05$, and importance values are averaged within each bin to produce the heatmap visualization shown in \Cref{fig:sink_importance_by_depth}.

 \paragraph{Alternative: SHAP-based Selection.} As an alternative to coefficient-based selection, we also considered SHAP values~\citep{lundberg2017unified} for quantifying feature importance.
 For each feature, we compute the mean absolute SHAP value across training samples and select features exceeding a specified quantile threshold.
 Although SHAP provides model-agnostic importance scores that account for feature interactions, we found that $\ell_1$-regularized coefficients yield sparser selections, and that the highest-ranked SHAP features overlap with those identified by the logistic regression model.